rohitmirchandani/whatever-i-know-about/README.md

 # whatever-i-know-about
-A collection of notes of topics I studied or learned along the way.
+A collection of notes on subjects I studied or learned along the way.